Ravindra Reddy

-P. Ravindra Reddy (24 June 1938 – 21 January 2016) was an Industrialist, pioneer in indigenization and invention of several critical technologies for India in the fields of Space, Nuclear Power, Defense, Oil, and Gas Exploration, among others.
-He was founder Chairman of MTAR Technologies Private Limited and was also Director of the Governing Body of the Antrix Corporation, from its inception in 1992 until 2013.
+P. Ravindra Reddy (24 June 1938 – 21 January 2016) was an Industrialist, pioneer in the indigenization and invention of several critical technologies for India in the fields of Space, Nuclear Power, Defense, Oil, and Gas Exploration, among others.
+He was the founder Chairman of MTAR Technologies Private Limited and was also Director of the Governing Body of the Antrix Corporation from its inception in 1992 until 2013.

 Early life

 Ravindra Reddy was born in Alluru village, Madras Presidency, (now in Nellore district, Andhra Pradesh), India.
-He graduated with a B.E. in 1958 from College of Engineering, now Jawaharlal Nehru Technological University, Anantapur with specialization in Mechanical Engineering.
+He graduated with a B.E. in 1958 from the College of Engineering, now Jawaharlal Nehru Technological University, Anantapur with specialization in Mechanical Engineering.
 After his graduation, Ravindra Reddy briefly attended Indian Institute of Science, Bengaluru.